joshiemoore/snakehdl/README.md

 snakeHDL abstracts hardware-specific concerns away into the compiler backends, leaving you to focus on implementing the pure logic of your circuit.

-Since only a dozen primitive BOps are specified by snakeHDL, it is straightforward to create compiler backends for new target platforms.
+Since only ten primitive BOps are specified by snakeHDL, it is straightforward to create compiler backends for new target platforms.

 Wanna use this to implement a Python bytecode interpreter as a real processor core and then make [Snakeware 2](https://github.com/joshiemoore/snakeware) without Linux?
 Let's build the SNAKE PROCESSOR!!!